okabrionz/astroplate/readme.md

 <!-- reporting issue -->
 ## 🐞 Reporting Issues

 We use GitHub Issues as the official bug tracker for this Template.
-Please Search [existing issues](https://github.com/zeon-studio/astroplate/issues).
+Please Search [existing issues](https://github.com/okabrionz/astroplate/issues).
 It’s possible someone has already reported the same problem.
-If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/zeon-studio/astroplate/issues).
+If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/okabrionz/astroplate/issues).

 <!-- licence -->
 ## 📝 License

-Copyright (c) 2023 - Present, Designed & Developed by [Zeon Studio](https://www.okabrionz.com/)
+Copyright (c) 2023 - Present, Designed & Developed by [Oka Brionz](https://www.okabrionz.com/)

 **Code License:** Released under the [MIT](https://github.comzeon-studio/astroplate/blob/main/LICENSE) license.